Preparing Aminah for our 2018-19 season of trips…

-We do still have a few spots available on our Accra to Ouagadougou and Dakar to Marrakech trips, so if you are interested and able to get the time off work, please get in touch as soon as possible to avoid missing out.
+We do still have a few spots available on all of our trips, mostly on our Accra to Ouagadougou and Dakar to Marrakech departures, so if you are interested and able to get the time off work, please get in touch as soon as possible to avoid missing out.

 We’re also pleased to say that Zoe will once again be leading the 2018-19 season for us, this time accompanied by Adam Blay, who used to own a similar overland company called ‘South America Overland’.
 We’re sure they’ll run another great season for us and we’re looking forward to receiving all of their updates from the road starting this November!

 In the meantime, David (Hatter) and Jason have been burning the midnight oil in the UK workshop getting Aminah ready for the big journey ahead.
 We managed to get all of the major work out of the way, including a rub down so that Aminah is ready for her new coat of paint in a couple of months time.
 As always a huge thank you to George and Charlie at Dragoman Overland HQ for allowing us to rent some space in their workshop and for ordering us all of the parts we needed.
 Cheers G and Charlie!

 Below you’ll find a selection of pictures of just some of the work that Hatter and Jason completed over the past few weeks.
 Enjoy!

 The new front springs arrive – the last 2 sets in all of Europe (apparently…!)